graalvm/graalvm-demos/spring-native-image/README-Cloud-Shell.md

 ## Step 5: Build and Run a Native Executable

-Now build a native executable for your Spring Boot microservice using GraalVM Enterprise Native Image.
+Now build a native executable for your Spring Boot microservice using Oracle GraalVM Native Image.

 1. Build the app native executable

     ```shell
     mvn -Pnative native:compile
     ```

     This will create a binary executable `target/benchmark-jibber`.

 2. Run the app native executable in the background